Andrew-520/-Andrew-520-Blooket-Hacks/README.md

 Enjoy😁😀

-(Note: if this bans you from the website, I take no resbonsibility)
+(Note: if this bans you from the website [which it usually doesnt], I take no resbonsibility)